 Frequently asked questions

-• To get an SBA 7(a) loan, you must have sufficient revenue to pay the new loan.
+To get an SBA 7(a) loan, you must have sufficient revenue to pay the new loan.
 At the same time, you must qualify as a small business, which means remaining below revenue limits that vary by industry.
-For example, general automotive repair businesses can’t make more than $9 million per year.
+For example, general automotive repair businesses can’t make more than $9 million annually, according to the SBA size standards.
 The SBA offers an interactive tool for learning more about size standards by industry.